vallentin/vkel/README.md

 ### Check Supported Extensions/Layers

-`VkBool32 vkelIsInstanceLayerSupported(const char *pLayerName)`
+- `VkBool32 vkelIsInstanceLayerSupported(const char *pLayerName)`
+- `VkBool32 vkelIsDeviceLayerSupported(VkPhysicalDevice physicalDevice, const char *pLayerName)`

-> Check if instance layer is supported.
+> Check if instance/device layer is supported.

-`VkBool32 vkelIsInstanceExtensionSupported(const char *pLayerName, const char *pExtensionName)`
+- `VkBool32 vkelIsInstanceExtensionSupported(const char *pLayerName, const char *pExtensionName)`
-> Check if instance extension is supported.

-`VkBool32 vkelIsDeviceLayerSupported(VkPhysicalDevice physicalDevice, const char *pLayerName)`
-> Check if device layer is supported.

-`VkBool32 vkelIsDeviceExtensionSupported(VkPhysicalDevice physicalDevice, const char *pLayerName, const char *pExtensionName)`
+-`VkBool32 vkelIsDeviceExtensionSupported(VkPhysicalDevice physicalDevice, const char *pLayerName, const char *pExtensionName)`

-> Check if device extension is supported.
+> Check if instance/device extension is supported.

 *Remember that they can be checking using the extension name itself.
 With the minor change of having the prefix `VKEL_` instead of `VK_`.
 Example, `VK_KHR_win32_surface` would